tmm35/ctf-writeups/HackTheBox/Forest.md

 ### Privilege Escalation

-Because of our group privileges, we have GenericAll permissions over the "Exchange Windows Permissions" group.
+Because of the groups our user is a member of, we have GenericAll permissions over the "Exchange Windows Permissions" group.
 When we have GenericAll (sometimes called full control) over a group, we can directly modify that group's membership, allowing us to add ourselves to the group.
 So, let's add ourselves to that group by using the following command:

 ```bash